Suor/battle-brothers-mods/necro/README.md

 Plans:

-- loot everything on friendly zombies on comabt end (now stuff is lost)
+- loot everything on friendly zombies on combat end (now stuff is lost)
-- count kills from his zombies as his?
+- count kills and damage from his zombies as his? (to not loose XP)
 - make Necro gain power gradually via special perks:
     - raise range
     - raise with fuller health/armor?